Is SpaceX’s Elon Musk conducting a Twitter ‘war?’

-In June of 2018 a junior team of soccer players, along with their coach, was trapped inside the Tham Luang Nang Non cave in Thailand.
-Some twelve boys ranging in age between 12 and 17, along with their coach were trapped in the cave which had become flooded during severe rains.
+In June of 2018 a junior team of soccer players, along with their coach, were trapped inside the Tham Luang Nang Non cave in Thailand.
+Some twelve boys ranging in age between 12 and 17, and their coach were trapped in the cave which had become flooded during severe rains.

 Musk had a Falcon 9 liquid oxygen transfer tube converted into a mini “submarine.”
-Musk then personally delivered the device which had been designed and produced within a day.
-It was supposed to safely retrieve the trapped boys.
+He then personally delivered the device to safely retrieve the trapped boys.

 Vernon Unsworth, one of the divers who rescued the trapped children, stated conditions within the cave and the “submarine’s” size made the vehicle impractical.
 Musk had noted that the submarine could be used for a variety of purposes.
 Unsworth stated the submarine had no chance of working and that Musk’s efforts amounted to a “PR stunt” and went on to state that Musk could “stick his submarine where it hurts.”

-Musk referred to the British diver as “pedo guy.”
+The president of SpaceX referred to the British diver as “pedo guy.”
 Musk, who is worth an estimated $20 billion, went on to state Unsworth “really did ask for it.”
-A July 15 post on Twitter reinforced this opinion when he stated: “Bet ya a signed dollar it’s true”
+A July 15 tweet reinforced this opinion when he stated: “Bet ya a signed dollar it’s true”

-The now-deleted tweets suggest Unsworth was a pedophile, something that has caused the diver to consider legal action.
+The now-deleted tweets suggest Unsworth was a pedophile, something that has prompted the diver to consider legal action.
 While Musk eventually issued somewhat of an apology, sources including Gizmodo were less than receptive.